 The deployment of new telecommunications technology in rural and remote areas of California and the equitable regulatory treatment of all forms of telecommunications services is a high priority for RCRC.
 In order to be economically competitive, ensure a first-class public safety network, and provide residents with the benefits of online connectivity, the deployment and expansion of basic telecommunications systems and broadband access must be prioritized to unserved and underserved communities throughout the state.
-It is estimated that nearly 1.4 million California residents do not have broadband access.
+It is estimated that nearly one million California residents do not have broadband access.
 California has several tools available to obtain broadband services, with one of the primary sources the California Advanced Services Fund (CASF).
 The CASF is administered by the California Public Utilities Commission (CPUC), and helps fund projects that will provide broadband services to areas currently without access, and/or areas with very limited service.
 Funding for the CASF stems from a modest surcharge on revenues collected by telecommunications carriers from end-users for intrastate telecommunications services.
 The CPUC relies on guidelines and statutes in awarding grants.
 RCRC continues to monitor the CASF funding levels and CPUC’s application process, especially for applications that originate in or impact RCRC member counties.

 RCRC supports efforts to develop innovative financing tools such as public-private partnerships, and other financial vehicles and resources that ensure high-speed broadband infrastructure is deployed throughout all unserved and underserved communities in California.